wlxo0401/ItemHorizontalScroll/README_ENG.md

 ## Overview

-ItemScrollView is a customizable horizontal scroll component for iOS applications, built with Swift and UIKit.
+ItemScrollView is a customizable horizontal scroll component for iOS applications, built with Swift and UIKit(SnapKit).
 It provides an easy-to-use interface for creating scrollable, selectable items with smooth animations and delegation support.

 <img src="https://github.com/wlxo0401/ItemHorizontalScroll/blob/main/SimulatorScreenRecording.gif" width="300" alt="ItemScrollView Demo">